sodadata/soda-core/docs/README.md

 Soda SQL is a Command Line Interface (CLI) and a Python library to measure and test your data using SQL.

-You produce Yaml configuration files that include:
+As input, Soda SQL uses Yaml configuration files that include:
  * SQL connection details
  * What metrics to compute
  * What tests to run on the measurements